webspinner/lookout.github.com/_posts/2012-04-18-integration-testing-with-foreman.md

 define a simple step which invokes `TestEngineer#stop_process(name)`, e.g.:

-    Given /^the cache server is offline$/ do TestEngineer.stop_process('memcache')
+    Given /^the cache server is offline$/ do TestEngineer.stop_process('redis')
     end

-Then in my Cucumber `.feature` file I can turn off the memcached service mid-way through the test to verify a fault tolerance condition:
+Then in my Cucumber `.feature` file I can turn off the redis service mid-way through the test to verify a fault tolerance condition: